 What Can You Do With a Criminology Degree?

 Criminology careers tend to be more academic in focus than those in criminal justice, though there is some overlap between the two.
-It is also not uncommon for a person to earn a bachelor's degree in criminal justice and a master's in criminology, or vice versa.
+It also is not uncommon for a person to earn a bachelor's degree in criminal justice and a master's in criminology, or vice versa.

 - Colleges and universities